 If you’ve recovered from the novel coronavirus, there may be an even bigger incentive for you to donate to local blood centers.
 Organizations such as The Red Cross are currently accepting plasma donations from recovered COVID-19 patients.
 Although the research is still in its nascent stages, the hope is that antibodies in the blood of survivors can be used to develop a treatment or vaccine.
 This form of treatment, called convalescent therapy, was employed during the Spanish flu pandemic in 1918, as well as the Ebola, SARS, and H1N1 outbreaks in recent years.
-Recent reports have shown positive anecdotal results from convalescent therapy for COVID-19, and researchers are hard at work collecting more concrete data to know for sure.
-To do that, however, more donations from survivors are needed, so if you had COVID-19 and have been given a clean bill of health by your medical provider, donating plasma is the way to go.
+Recent reports have shown positive results from convalescent therapy for COVID-19, and researchers are hard at work collecting more concrete data to know for sure.
+To do that, however, more donations from recovered patients are needed, so if you had COVID-19 and have been given a clean bill of health by your medical provider, donating plasma is the way to go.

 Donating blood is one of the easiest ways to make a significant impact in the lives of others.
 It costs you nothing but a fraction of your time, it’s safe, and depending on what form of blood you donate, you can do it every week!
 Most importantly, donating blood saves lives—and with the possibility of a COVID-19 treatment coming from donations, it’s an even more powerful form of giving.

 If you’re interested in donating blood, visit AABB.org, America’s Blood Centers, the American Red Cross, Blood Centers of America, the New York Blood Center, or covidbloodresponse.com to learn more and make an appointment.